onqtam/headjack/docs/why/10_COOPERATION.md

 > "Altruism is not an improbable achievement against the individualizing forces of natural selection; rather, it is an integral part of the social lives of all beings that live with others interdependently—up to a (mathematical) point." - [Michael Tomasello](https://www.goodreads.com/quotes/10710208-altruism-is-not-an-improbable-achievement-against-the-individualizing-forces)

+> "Nothing truly valuable can be achieved except by the unselfish cooperation of many individuals." - [Albert Einstein](https://www.goodreads.com/quotes/1170750-nothing-truly-valuable-can-be-achieved-except-by-the-unselfish)

 > "The competition between the two forces can be succinctly expressed as follows: Within groups selfish individuals beat altruistic individuals, but groups of altruists beat groups of selfish individuals.
 Or, risking oversimplification, individual selection promoted sin, while group selection promoted virtue." - [Edward O. Wilson](https://www.goodreads.com/quotes/3233345-the-competition-between-the-two-forces-can-be-succinctly-expressed)

 ^^ but altruism & group selection are not stable - we need consequence capture & managers